Gumloop vs Stack AI

 Pros

-- ✓Generous free tier with 500 runs per month for testing and evaluation
+- ✓Generous free tier with 500 monthly runs provides substantial evaluation and prototyping capacity before requiring enterprise commitment

 Cons